Sports Betting 101

 Colts: 9 (original spread) – 6-point teaser = 3-point favorites

 The catch is as you add more points, the moneyline gets heavier.
-So, for a 6-point teaser you would have to risk $120 to profit $100.
+So, for a 6-point teaser, you would need to risk $120 to profit $100.

 If you “Buy” half a point, notice the moneyline went from -120, to -130.
-While you are risking more it may help your bet get through “Key Numbers.”
+While you are risking more, it may help your wager get through “Key Numbers.”

 The NBA and CBB both have different teaser numbers.
 The NBA uses 5, 5.5, or 6-point teasers as their base and CBB is even lower with 4, 4.5, and 5-point teasers.

 Pleaser: A pleaser is the opposite of a teaser.
 Instead of getting points toward your teams spread or total, it moves away from your team.
-The reason people do this is because you get very good odds if you win.
-A 6-point pleaser involving two teams would land you +600 or 6-to-1 odds if you win.
-Just like teasers and parlays though, all parts of the bet need to win otherwise you lose everything, no partial credit.
+The reason people do this is that you get excellent odds if you win.
+A 6-point pleaser involving two teams will land you +600 or 6-to-1 odds if you win.
+Just like teasers and parlays though, all parts of the wager need to win; otherwise, you lose everything, no partial credit.

-Props: “Props” are a way to bet on more specific events to happen.
-The easiest example are player props.
-You can bet on which player you think will score the first touchdown.
-Because there are so many options you will likely get 2-to-1 or better odds.
+Props: “Props” are a way to gamble on more specific events to happen.
+The most straightforward example is player props.
+You can wager on which player you think will score the first touchdown.
+Because there are so many options, you will likely get 2-to-1 betting odds or better.

 Sportsbooks also set player totals, such as Julian Edelman over/under 6.5 receptions.
-For those looking to get into betting from the fantasy world, this is the easiest way to get into the gambling world.
-Player props also happen to not be as accurate because Sportsbooks aren’t able to spend as much time creating/adjusting them.
-These carry lower limits, but that shouldn’t be too much of an issue if you are just starting out.
+For those looking to get into wagering from the fantasy world, this is the easiest way to get into the gambling world.
+Player props also happen not to be as accurate because Sportsbooks aren’t able to spend as much time creating/adjusting them.
+These carry lower limits, but that shouldn’t be too much of an issue if you are starting.

-Beyond player props, sportsbooks will set lines of “When will the first score be,” “Total combined sacks,” etc. In the Super Bowl, people most notably bet on the coin toss, but you can also gamble on the color of the winning team’s Gatorade, the color of the performer’s hair and many other wild ideas.
-If there is something you want to bet on, there’s a very good chance you can.
+Beyond player props, sportsbooks will set lines of “When will the first score be,” “Total combined sacks,” etc. In the Super Bowl, people most notably gamble on the coin toss, but you can also wager on the color of the winning team’s Gatorade, the color of the performer’s hair and many other wild ideas.
+If there is something you want to bet on, there’s an excellent chance you can.

-Futures: A future is a bet placed multiple weeks prior to the event occurring.
+Futures: A future is a bet placed multiple weeks before the event occurs.
 So, for example, betting on a team to win the Super Bowl would qualify as a future.
-Prior to the season one of my futures was the Rams to win the Super Bowl at 11/1 (+1100).
-At the moment, it looks good as the current “futures” market has the Rams at 4/1 (+400).
+In a past season, one of my futures was the Rams to win the Super Bowl at 11/1 (+1100).

-Prior to a leagues season, Sportsbooks will also create a list of season-long win totals for people to bet on.
+Before a league’s season, Sportsbooks will also create a list of season-long win totals for people to wager on.
 These are considered futures.

-For example: The Colts win total Over/Under was set at 6.5 for most of the offseason with -110 juice on both sides.
-These Over/Under can move if they see a large amount of money or a serious event happens.
-For example, the Raiders opened the offseason with a win total of 8.5 but went into the regular season with a win total of 7.5 after trading Khalil Mack.
+Using another past season example, the Colts win total Over/Under was set at 6.5 for most of the off-season with -110 juice on both sides.
+These Over/Under bets were movable if they saw a large amount of money coming in or a serious event happening.
+For example, the Raiders opened the offseason with a win total of 8.5 but went into a regular season with a win total of 7.5 after making a key player trade.

-Where to begin: Now that you understand the basics, where do you start betting?
-Sugarhouse has a really great opening offer where they will match your original deposit up to $250 and give you a free play.
-Taking advantage of introductory offers like this are always a good way to get started and build a bankroll.
+Where to begin: Now that you understand the basics, where do you start betting on sports?
+Sugarhouse has a great opening offer where it will match your original deposit up to $250 and give you a free play.
+Taking advantage of introductory offers like this are always an excellent way to get started and build a bankroll.

-It’s also important to have access to multiple sportsbooks in order to “shop lines” since they will vary across the industry.
+It’s also important to have access to multiple sportsbooks to “shop lines” since they will vary across the industry.

-For example, if you want to bet on Tennessee against the spread, you would look to take them at the Greek as 10 point favorites with a -105 moneyline.
-These are the best odds among a number of books for that side.
-If you want to bet on Washington, you can grab them at 11-point underdogs online at 5Dimes.
+For example, if you want to bet on Tennessee against the spread, you would look to take them at the Greek sportsbook as 10 point favorites with a -105 moneyline.
+These are the best odds among several books for that side.
+If you want to wager on Washington, you can grab them at 11-point underdogs online at 5Dimes.
 While this difference may not seem like a lot, you would be surprised at how frequently a game can come down to half a point.

 Betting Tool: Now that you know the lingo and where to bet, it’s important not to dive in head first without doing any research.
-Here at TheQuantEdge.com we not only have multiple analysts for the NFL and NBA grinding to find their favorite bets, but each sport has its own betting tool.
+Here at TheQuantEdge.com, we not only have multiple analysts, betting tools and DFS optimizers for NFL and NBA lineups for those grinding to find their favorite wagers, but each sport has its own betting tool.
 Each sports betting tool uses in-depth statistical models to produce a lean on every game, spread, and total based on a number of factors.
 All of our models have also been back-tested for thousands of games, something that helps to show it’s predictive rather than descriptive nature.